-The service provider is expected to deliver a multi-modular IT-based platform (system) that will enable the Authority to execute its compliance enforcement, monitoring and revenue collection mandate efficiently and effectively.
+The service provider is expected to deliver a multi-modular IT-based platform (system) that will enable the Authority to execute its compliance enforcement, monitoring and revenue collection mandate effectively and efficiently.

 The platform must contain four core modules as outlined below.